Two Days Earlier

 “Yeah, figured.
 Sorry to call you on this phone.
 It’s a bit of an emergency.
 So, uh, what I’m really calling about — and I hate to ask — I wouldn’t do this if we weren’t in a bit of a fix, Sam.
 Ryder’s just gone home and Dominique and Rahim called in.
 They’ve got that nasty flu that’s going around.”

-“So I’m just gonna ask, and of course I totally understand if you can’t, and I’m gonna be right up front in telling you that this year’s Challenge is going to be a lot tougher than past years.
+“Y’know, the Alpine Survival Challenge is one of our best fundraising events.
+And orientation is tonight.
+So with folks out sick and that big storm that might be coming next week, we just can’t postpone it this year,” Lorne continued.
+“So I’m just going to ask, and of course I totally understand if you can’t, and I’m going to be right up front in telling you that this year’s Challenge is going to be a lot tougher than past years’.
 Ryder’s idea to justify the bigger fundraising goals this year, eh.
-Anyway, say ‘No’ if you can’t, but would you consider subbing for Ryder?
+Anyway, say ‘no’ if you can’t, but would you consider subbing for Ryder?
 We really need you, Sam, otherwise I wouldn’t ask.
-We need to know now though.
+We need to know now, though.
 Like, right now.
-We’ve got to get the supplies and we won’t be able to get our deposit back if it’s too late.”
+We’ve got to get the supplies and we won’t be able to get our deposits back if we cancel too late.”

 “Of course I’ll do it, Lorne.”